-When a patient returns home after a transplant, they become part of Fred Hutch's Long-Term Follow-Up Research Program.
-This is a life-long program of monitoring that continues for as long as the patient is willing to participate.
+Most patients become part of Fred Hutch's Long-Term Follow-Up Research Program after returning to their primary care provider through consenting to take part in a life-long program of monitoring that continues for as long as the patient is willing to participate.

-Patients (and their doctors) are asked to complete a questionnaire at six months after transplant, at one year, and each year thereafter.
+Patients (and their doctors) are asked to complete a questionnaire annually on their transplant anniversary.
 Collecting data from patients and their doctors' even decades after treatment allows Hutch researchers to learn about the long-term effects of transplant.
 This is most helpful in determining the best course of preventive care or treatment for current as well as future patients.
 It is extremely important that patients who are not having post-transplant problems also participate in this program.
 Participation ensures that our research is more accurate and informative.

 Support Group Discussion